Pectus Excavatum and Marfan Syndrome

 Years after that, they will have trouble gaining even a few pounds.

 Also, an additional surgical procedure is required to remove the Nuss bar out of the patient's chest.

-If the Marfan patient must undergo a pectus excavatum surgery, please visit the nutritionist or Gastroenterologist a few times after the surgery.
+If the Marfan patient must undergo a pectus excavatum surgery, please visit the nutritionist or Gastroenterologist a few times after.